 Not too long ago, I stumbled on a fishing style that is so effective there can be only two reasons why everyone isn't doing it: 1) not many people have heard of it, and 2) fly fishermen don't want to fish with bait.

-It's not just any bait fishing, though, it is fishing a small bait (a red wiggler or even half a red wiggler) with a soft tenkara rod or seiryu rod, a size 2.5 tenkara line, 8X tippet and a small, light wire hook.
+It's not just any bait fishing, though, it is fishing a small bait (a red wiggler or even half a red wiggler) with a soft tenkara rod or seiryu rod, a size 2.5 tenkara line, 7X or 8X tippet and a small, light wire hook.
 In a small, shallow stream, no weight is needed.
 With a soft rod, the size 2.5 line provides all the weight needed to make the cast, and the lack of any split shot means virtually no snags.
 A soft, smooth rod can cast a worm without tearing it off the hook.

 The first thing you'll notice is the color of the rod.
 The grip section gradually changes from flat black at the butt end of the grip, through black with a gold sheen at the front end of the grip, through a deep blue (almost purple) with minute blue and red flecks to a royal blue with blue flecks.
 Above the grip section of the rod the blank is painted black with just a gold ring at the section ends.
 It is fancy but not at all flashy.